bsmith89/human-gut-diversity-manuscript/manuscript.md

 rallying point for ecological discovery.

-How, given a finite number of limiting resources and an apparently homogenous environment, can more than 1000 species of bacteria co-occur in the human gut?
+How, given a finite number of limiting resources and an apparently homogeneous environment, can more than 1000 species of bacteria co-occur in the human gut?

-# 'The Pardox of the Plankton' #
+# 'The Paradox of the Plankton' #
 The apparent contradiction between this central tenant of community ecology and the observation of high diversity in nature led
 G. Evelyn Hutchinson to write
 _The Paradox of the Plankton_ [Hutchinson 1961].
-In that classic paper, Hutchinson asked why, given the apparently homogenous environment and small number of limiting resources, freshwater phytoplankton communities are so incredibly diverse.
+In that classic paper, Hutchinson asked why, given the apparently homogeneous environment and small number of limiting resources, freshwater phytoplankton communities are so incredibly diverse.